leafo/tableshape/README.md

 that get turned into `nil` in the final output.
 You can use this to filter out any bad data without having holes in your array.
 (You can override this with the `keep_nils` option.

+Note how we add the `types.any / nil` alternative after the URL shape.
+This will ensure any unrecognized values are turned to `nil` so that they can be filtered out from the `array_of` shape.
+If this was not included, then the URL shape will fail on invalid values and the the entire transformation would be aborted.

 ## Reference